Courtney Murphy

 Artist Interview with Skidmore Contemporary Art

-SCA: How would you describe your creative process?
+Skidmore Contemporary Art: How would you describe your creative process?

-CM: My process starts with an idea of shapes.
+Courtney Murphy: My process starts with an idea of shapes.
 Before I take photos or create my references, I decide on the general body language and shapes of the figure and drapery.
 Sometimes I have an idea I go with right away and other pieces require sketches and planning to narrow down the composition before I begin.
 For each painting I take 200-300 reference photos and then digitally combine multiple images and paint on top of them until I’ve built my reference image.
+Because my background is in drawing I start every painting achromatically by painting the entire composition in a cool black and warm white.
+This allows me to focus entirely on form, modeling and value contrast before considering color.
+When the painting is dry, I then progressively add color in thin oil glazes until the painting is fully saturated and resolved chromatically.

 SCA: Has social media impacted your work in any way?
 If yes, how?
 If not, why do you think that is?